Mars to buy Kind bars maker to push into healthy snacks market

 Nov 17 (Reuters) - Candy manufacturer Mars Inc said on Tuesday it would buy Kind North America, the company that makes healthy granola and energy bars, as the Snickers and M&M maker looks to extend its global reach.

-Kind North America will function as a separate business within Mars and the acquisition will add to Mars' existing partnership with Kind International that operates across 35 countries.
+The acquisition of Kind North America will add to Mars' existing partnership with Kind International that operates across 35 countries.
+Kind will operate as a separate business within Mars globally, the companies said.

 Terms of the deal were not disclosed.
 The New York Times reported that the deal valued Kind at about $5 billion, citing people familiar with the matter. (https://nyti.ms/3pCsXD9)